microsoft/finops-toolkit/docs-mslearn/overview.md

 ---
 title: What is FinOps?
-description: FinOps combines financial management principles with cloud engineering and operations to provide organizations with a better understanding of their cloud spending.
-It also helps them make informed decisions on how to allocate and manage their cloud costs.
+description: FinOps combines financial management principles with engineering and operations to provide organizations with a better understanding of their cloud spending.
 author: bandersmsft
 ms.author: banders
 ms.date: 10/03/2024
 ms.topic: overview
 ms.service: finops
 ms.reviewer: micflan
+# customer intent: As a cloud customer, I want to understand what FinOps is so that can learn how to leverage it to accelerate my business growth through the cloud.
 ---

 <!-- markdownlint-disable-next-line MD025 -->